-In this section, you’ll find the most common ones, where they often occur, and how to avoid them.
+In this section of my China travel tips, you’ll find the most common ones, where they often occur, and how to avoid them.

 - The Fake Money Scam.
 If there had been a chart with the top scams in China, the Fake Money Scam would have secured the first place.
 Luckily, in recent years, it has become a much rarer one.
 That said, it’s still a thing.
 The scam occurs in two major ways: